 Mr. Mangi serves as an ally on the Board of Directors of the National LGBT Bar Association, and serves on the Advisory Boards of the Alliance of Families for Justice and the Center for Security, Race and Rights at Rutgers Law School.
 He previously served six terms on the Board of the Muslim Bar Association of New York and on the Boards of the Legal Aid Society of New York and Muslims for Progressive Values.

-- U.S. Court of Appeals, Second Circuit; Third Circuit; Federal Circuit
+- U.S. Court of Appeals, First Circuit; Second Circuit; Third Circuit; Fourth Circuit; Eighth Circuit; Ninth Circuit; Federal Circuit

-- U.S. District Court, Southern; Eastern; Western and Northern Districts of New York
+- U.S. District Court, Southern, Eastern and Northern Districts of New York; District of New Jersey

 - New York

 - New Jersey

 - England and Wales